jwarkentin/node-monkey/README.md

 To connect your browser simply go to `http://0.0.0.0:50500` in your web browser.
 If you change the default `host` and `port` bindings be sure to adjust your URL accordingly.

-As an alternative to viewing output through this page, you can also view output in the console of your own web application by including the following lines:
+As an alternative to viewing output through this page, you can also view output in the console of your own web application by including the following lines
+(adjust the host and port as necessary, this is based on the defaults):

 ```html
 <script type="text/javascript" src="http://0.0.0.0:50500/socket.io/socket.io.js"></script>